etquist/SPSv2/README.md

 # Known List of To-Do Items:
 1. Improve the custom question box implementation to better handle the case where the user selects the "X" to close the window and abort.
+2. Add a check to see if two grid elements of the same name exist when the user names their new element
+3. Change the catalog implementation from a list of grid nodes to a custom implementation of the QAbstractItemModel class.
+This enables the catalog viewer to work seamlessly with the QTreeView widget, and display the hierarchy of elements
+4.